Xiaomi's bezel-less Mi Mix 2 will dazzle you

 - Rear fingerprint sensor

 As with most Xiaomi phones, the Mix 2 will be sold in China first before rolling out to the rest of its global markets.
-That, however, doesn't include the US, UK or Australia, but you'll be able to get one from an online reseller.
-That will take some work, but the phone will have working 4G everywhere in the world, including in the US.
+It won't be released in the US, UK or Australia, but you'll be able to get one from an online reseller.
+That will take some work, though.
+You'll need to root and install a version of Xiaomi's MIUI operating system that has Google Play services.
+But the phone will have working 4G everywhere in the world, including in the US.

+I really liked the few days I've been spending with the phone.
+Be sure to check back soon for my full review.

 Discuss: Xiaomi Mi Mix 2